The Payments API uses HTTP response codes to signify the success or failure of an API request.

 - A charge failed

-- Codes in the 5xx range indicate that something has gone wrong on the server side while processing the request.
+- Codes in the 5xx range mean that something has gone wrong on the server side while processing the request.

 The detailed reason for the failure should be determined from the response data, for example, response code